keith-light-proagrica/FE-guidelines/README.md

 -   mobile first or desktop down (design dependent)
 -   using breakpoints or static values (or both)
 -   adaptive rather than fluid width (container jumps down in size)
 -   should we be using tailwind style mediaqueries for utilities?
-EG `.u-text-center:md`?
--   or potentially using `.u-text-center@md`?
+EG `.u-text-center:md` or `.u-text-center@md`?

 ---